 The 5 Most Important 401(k) Terms You Should Know

 If you are new to investing in your 401(k) plan, there are a few important concepts you should understand.
-By learning the basics of your 401(k) account, how it works, and how you have an opportunity to make money from investing in it, you stand a better chance of making decisions that can help you retire financially secure.
+Understanding these five terms will increase your chances of making decisions that can help you retire financially secure.

-The 401(k) matching rate is the rate at which your employer will match your contributions.
-An employer that matches dollar-for-dollar, or 100%, would contribute $1.00 to your 401(k) for every $1.00 you saved, instantly doubling the money you have to invest.
-If your employer matched $0.50 on the dollar or 50%, you would see an extra $0.50 deposited into your 401(k) for every $1.00 you saved through the account.
+The 401(k) matching rate is the rate at which your employer will match your own contributions to the retirement plan.
+An employer that matches dollar-for-dollar, or 100%, would contribute $1 to your 401(k) for every $1 you saved in it, instantly doubling the money you have to invest.
+If your employer matched 50 cents on the dollar, or 50%, you would see an extra 50 cents deposited into your 401(k) for every $1 you saved through the account.

 Companies know that 401(k) matching is a great deal.
-They do it to help their employees invest for retirement and to help attract talented managers and executives.
+They do it to help their employees invest for retirement and to help attract talented workers.
 But virtually all companies place a limit on the percentage of your salary you can contribute to a 401(k) plan and receive matching funds.

 401(k) Contribution Limit